qirh/TexasFirst/README.md

 ## Notes
-  Please give it a try and let me know what you think, especially if you don't like it, but I'm not you won't, well idk maybe you will, if you're a horrible person that doesn't enjoy nice things in life.
+  Please give it a try and let me know what you think, especially if you don't like it, but I'm sure you will, well idk maybe you won't and you're a horrible person that doesn't enjoy nice things in life.

 ## Copyright info
   * Project forked from [here](https://developer.chrome.com/extensions/getstarted)